 ...Mayhew 20133: the gap seems to be closing, as life expectancy rises overall, at the same time women make fewer gains relative to men, hypothesised as being because womens risk profiles now are more similar to mens3 However, this convergence is only apparent after 1980.
 Men took up smoking much earlier than women and so it may well be a temporary effect of women being more free to smoke in the 1960s and 1970s.
 Now that smoking rates for both men and women have fallen the convergence may not continue.

-…Tsuchiya A (unpublished) men who behave like women by caring for children in Sweden in 1970s may have lived longer…
+…I WOULD DELETE THIS ONE AS NEVER PUBLISHED: Tsuchiya A (unpublished) men who behave like women by caring for children in Sweden in 1970s may have lived longer…

 ...In 2012 the European Union ruled it unethical and illegal to require men to pay higher rates than women for life insurance, on the basis that this amounts to unfair sex discrimination against men1, in spite of differences in mortality risk resulting in higher mortality rates among men at most points across the life course.

-In spite of these new results and policy decisions, both the difference and the idea that the difference is a natural / biological difference has long been established.
-For example, this inequality in life expectancy between men and women is rarely discussed among health inequalities researchers, presumably because it has not been considered to be an inequality resulting from unfair practices or processes.
-We wanted to find out whether data across 60 years could illuminate the issue: is there evidence that this is a natural difference, or is there evidence that this is a risk-based difference, or something else?
+The changing nature of inequality in life expectancy between men and women is rarely discussed among health inequalities researchers, presumably because it has not been considered to be an inequality resulting from unfair practices or processes.
+We wanted to find out whether new methods of visualizing data collected across the last 60 years could illuminate the issue: is there evidence that this is a natural difference, or is there evidence that this is a risk-based difference, or something else?

 We hypothesised that this sex difference is a natural / biological difference and sought to test our hypothesis by observing trends over time: have the differences increased, decreased, or remained static over time?
 In this paper we ‘fly a series of kites’ none of which can yet easily be tested statistically without making heroic assumption about “all else being equal”.
 Instead of doing that we try to suggest what the most fruitful future lines of inquiry might be given what we can see today and using new methods of seeing the data.